-Kentucky Derby Betting: How To Place A Bet (Legally), And What All Those Strange Betting Terms Mean
+Kentucky Derby Betting: How To Legally Place A Bet, And What All Those Strange Betting Terms Mean

 These are what the horse racing industry calls “exotic bets.”
 Like the lottery or certain casino games, these bets are hard to win, but if you make the right bet, you could win quite a bit of money.

 Exacta: This is a bet on the first two horses to cross the finish line, in the exact (get it?) order.
 Almost everyone who makes an exacta bet does so according to a “box” – that is, betting on both possible outcomes at the same time.
-And most tracks and online betting outfits in the US will allow you to bet $1 on each outcome, for a $2 bet (this is called a “box”).
+And most tracks and online betting outfits in the U.S. will allow you to bet $1 on each outcome for a $2 bet (this is called a “box”).

 So for example, if you think Justify and Dream Baby Dream are going to be the first two horses to cross the finish line, in either order, you would simply place a $1 Exacta Box bet on those two horses.
 You win if they’re the first two to cross the finish line, regardless of order.